Packet, Protocol, and Wi-Fi Analyzers

 ConceptMeaning

-Packet captureRecorded network frames or packets from an interface, tap, SPAN port, or sensor
+Packet captureRecorded frames/packets from an interface, TAP, SPAN port, or sensor

-Protocol analyzerTool that decodes captured traffic into protocols and fields
+Protocol analyzerDecodes captured traffic into protocols and fields

-SPAN or mirror portSwitch feature that copies selected traffic to an analyzer port
+SPAN / mirror portSwitch feature copying selected port/VLAN traffic to an analyzer port

-Capture placement matters.
-A laptop connected to one switch port normally sees its own traffic, broadcasts, multicasts, and traffic sent to that port.
-It will not automatically see all traffic on a switched network.
-To inspect server traffic, capture on the server, use a SPAN port, place a TAP in the path, or capture from a device already in the path such as a firewall.
+Capture placement is the most-tested concept here.
+A laptop on one access port normally sees only its own unicast, plus broadcasts and multicasts; a switch does not flood unicast frames to every port.
+To inspect server-to-firewall traffic you must capture on the server itself, configure a SPAN/mirror port, insert a TAP in the path, or capture from a device already in the path such as the firewall.
+A common PBQ trap shows a capture from an unrelated port returning nothing useful.

 What Captures Can Prove